slint-ui/slint/FAQ.md

 ## I want to develop a free software product using Slint, but I don't like the GPL and prefer to use a non-copyleft license.

 You can still publish your own source code under a permissive license compatible with the GPL, such as BSD, MIT, or Apache license.
 The distribution of a binary or a package containing Slint still needs to be licensed under the GPL.
-It is up to those who want to distribute a non-free version of the application to acquire a commercial license.
+If this is not an option, kindly consider our [commercial licensing options](#what-are-the-commercial-licensing-options).